ljapo/VoD-web-app/README.md

-Contact me for advices for application.
+Contact me about advices for application.